The 7 Best African Black Soaps for Healthier, Radiant Skin

 The texture of this soap is great!
 The oats in the soap exfoliate my skin so nicely; I can feel them working as I wash myself.
 It will slough off dead skin cells to reveal fresh new skin beneath and encourage the growth of new skin cells.
 After using this soap for about two weeks now, my skin is noticeably smoother and softer than before.

-The only thing I didn’t like about this soap was that it took a long time to get enough lather for me.
-It comes in 5-ounce bars, which are wrapped in plastic and cost $2.99 each.
+The only thing I didn’t like about this soap was that it took a long time to create enough lather for me.
+It comes in 5-ounce bars, which are wrapped in plastic and cost around $2.99 each.

 African Black Soap Uses & Benefits

-• Calm the full dry, itchy, and flaky patches from psoriasis.
+• Psoriasis Management: Can help calm the dry, flaky patches associated with psoriasis.

-• Will soothe razor burn and bumps caused by shaving.
+• Razor Burn Relief: Soothes irritation and bumps caused by shaving.

 Precautions & Safety Measures

-8. Avoid getting soap in your eyes.
-Rinse immediately if you do.
+8. Avoid Eyes: Keep the soap away from your eyes.
+Rinse immediately if it gets in them.

-9. Before you use the soap, test it on a small patch of your inner wrist.
+9. Patch Test: Before first use, test the soap on a small area of your inner wrist.

 The Takeaway

-Want to share your African black soap experiences with us?
+Want to share your experiences with African black soap?
 We’d love to hear from you!
-Leave a comment below.
+Leave a comment below and let us know your favorite brands and how black soap has helped your skin.

 Add Comment